-Go to the gas station and place your car closed to the inflator so that the hose can reach all of the tires to be inflated.
+Go to the gas station and place your car close to the inflator so that the hose can reach all of the tires to be inflated.

-Remove the air cap from the tire valve stem and keep it into your pocket or in a safe place so that you don’t lose it.
+Remove the air cap from the tire valve stem and keep it in your pocket or in a safe place so that you don’t lose it.

 Compare the reading provided by the gauge with the recommended PSI by the manufacturer.
 Doing so will let you know how much pressure you need further to reach the standard pressure.

 If you find the pressure low, add the air by pressing the air-hose tip down on the air valve stem of the tire and hold the trigger in until you reach the required level.
 And in the meantime, you need to read the gauge on the air hose if it has one.
 If it doesn’t have, release the air hose and check the pressure by using your gauge.
 This will let you know when you are closed to the right amount of air pressure.

 If the pressure is a little over, don’t get worried.
 All that you need to reduce the pressure is to press the pen down inside the valve stem with the back of the air hose nozzle.

 Recheck and repeat if still not the recommended amount.

 Replace the stem cap and you are done.